Laws, Regulations & Codes

 Always remain calm and courteous and adhere to the following rules:

-• For your first session on day 1, be at the playing venue at least 30 minutes before the scheduled start of play to give plenty of time for setting up.
+• When playing at a central venue, be there at least 30 minutes before the scheduled start of play for the first session to give plenty of time for setting up.

-• Log in and be seated at least 10 minutes before the start of play each session.
+• Log in and be ready at least 10 minutes before the start of play each session.

 • Greet opponents and pre-announce your basic system and carding at the start of each round.

 • Play to time.
-You have been given seven (7) minutes a board.
+You will have about seven (7) minutes a board.
 Call the Director to reserve your rights if you feel you are running out of time.

 • Claim or concede whenever you can to save time but remember to state your line of play.